 Project: NBS06, NBS07, NBS10

-NOTE: The new sample may be punched from the same or different DBS on the original DBS specimen.
-However, it should be of the same diameter and from the same relative location within a DBS, because samples taken from different locations within a DBS may produce different analytical results
+NOTE: The new sample may be punched from the same or different dried blood spot on the original dried blood spot specimen.
+However, it should be of the same diameter and from the same relative location within a dried blood spot, because samples taken from different locations within a dried blood spot may produce different analytical results.

 screen inconclusive